svpino/ml.school/README.md

 TBD

-## Using Amazon Web Services
+## Production Pipelines in Amazon Web Services

-We'll use Amazon Web Services (AWS) at different points in the program to run the pipelines in the cloud, host the model, and run a remote MLflow server.
+In this section, we'll use Amazon Web Services (AWS) to run a remote MLflow server, run and orchestrate the pipelines in the cloud, and host the model.

 Start by [creating a new AWS account](https://aws.amazon.com/free/) if you don't have one.

-After creating the account, navigate to the "CloudFormation" service in your AWS console, click on the "Create stack" button and select "With new resources (standard)".
+After creating the account, navigate to the "CloudFormation" service in your AWS console, click on the "Create stack" button, and select "With new resources (standard)".
+On the "Specify template" section, upload the `cloud-formation/mlschool-cfn.yaml` template file and click the "Next" button.
-On the "Specify template" section, upload the `cloud-formation/mlschool-cfn.yaml` template file and click on the "Next" button.
-Specify a name for the stack and a name for a user account and follow the prompts to create the stack.
-After a few minutes, the stack status will change to "CREATE_COMPLETE" and you'll be able to open the "Outputs" tab to access the output values you'll need during the next steps.
+Specify a name for the stack and user account and follow the prompts to create the stack.
+After a few minutes, the stack status will change to "CREATE_COMPLETE," and you can open the "Outputs" tab to access the output values you'll need during the next steps.

 Modify the `.env` file in the repository's root directory to add the `AWS_USERNAME`, `AWS_ROLE`, and `AWS_REGION` environment variables.
 Before running the command below, replace the values within square brackets using the outputs from the CloudFormation stack: